 Let the Slow Cooker Do the Work

 Your slow cooker makes it easy to prep your proteins or cook soup or stew.
 Before the day starts, prep a recipe you can come back to with a ladle or fork for lunch — or dinner too!
 With lots of space in a slow cooker, it’s the perfect appliance for extra batches.
-Try creating a pot early in the week of pork, quinoa, broth or whatever you like.
+Try creating a pot early in the week of pork, quinoa, and broth with slow cooker sauces.

 Eat Away From the Computer